snarfed/granary/README.md

   * `Nostr`:
     * Add new `user_url` method.
     * Add optional new `privkey` kwarg to constructor to sign events with.
+    * `create` now signs activities before sending to relays.
+Now requires the `privkey` member attribute to be set.
+    * `query` now verifies signatures and discards events with invalid signatures.

 ### 8.1 - 2025-03-13